Turnip – White Spot Disease

 My guess is that the leaves got too wet at one time or another and that let the disease spread.
 Next time, make a mental note to examine your turnip leaves after it rains.

-Copper-containing fungicides (Cop-R-Spray, Kocide, etc) are labeled for control.
+Copper-containing fungicides like Kocide 101 (click for sources) are labeled for control.